-We incorporate the astrophysics constraints on the EOS by applying Bayes theorem, from which the posterior distribution results from the combination of the prior and likelihood,
+We incorporate the astrophysics constraints on the EOS by applying Bayes' theorem, from which the posterior distribution results from the combination of the prior and likelihood,

-Here, $P(\vec{a})$ represents the EOS prior given by the EDF parameter space obtained from the neutron matter calculations and symmetric nuclear matter properties, $D$ stands for the astrophysical data so that the $P(D|\vec{a})$ is the likelihood or conditional probability to obtain $D$ for a given EDF with parameter set $\vec{a}$.
-In our study, we include the astrophysical observations of GW170817 and NICER to constrain the EOS at higher densities.
+Here, $P(\vec{a})$ represents the EOS prior given by the EDF parameter space obtained from the neutron matter calculations and symmetric nuclear matter properties, and $D$ stands for the astrophysical data so that $P(D|\vec{a})$ is the likelihood or conditional probability of obtaining $D$ for a given EDF with parameter set $\vec{a}$.
+In our study, we include the astrophysical observations of GW170817 and results from NICER to constrain the EOS at higher densities.

 For the NICER mass-radius constraints for PSR J0030+0451 and PSR J0740+6620 we consider separately either the Amsterdam analysis of Riley {\it et al.}~\cite{Riley19,Riley21} or the Illinois/Maryland analysis of Miller {\it et al.}~\cite{Miller19,Miller21}.
-The heaviest neutron star mass of $2.08 \pm 0.07,\msun$~\cite{Fonseca21} is thus directly implemented through the NICER $M-R$ information of PSR J0740+6620.
+The heaviest neutron star mass of $2.08 \pm 0.07,\msun$~\cite{Fonseca21} is thus directly implemented through the NICER $M\text{--}R$ information of PSR J0740+6620.
 Folding in the NICER constraints based on our prior leads to the likelihood for the EDF parameters~\cite{Lim2020n,Lim2022f}

-where $M(\vec{a})$ and $R(\vec{a})$ is the $M-R$ relation for a given EDF EOS with parameter set $\vec{a}$ and $P(M,R)$ is the $M-R$ posterior distribution for each of the two NICER sources.
-The integral is carried out be discretizing the $M-$ space, summing over all bins which are passed by the $M(\vec{a})-R(\vec{a})$ relation and weighting those bins with the NICER posterior for each of the sources successively.
+where $P(M)$ is the probability domain of the NICER analysis and $P(\text{NICER} \vert M, R(M,\vec{a}))$ is the likelihood of each of the two NICER results for a given EDF EOS with parameter set $\vec{a}$~\cite{Landry2020PRD}.
+The integral is carried out be discretizing the $M-$ space, summing over all bins which are passed by the $M(\vec{a})\text{--}R(\vec{a})$ relation, and weighting those bins with the NICER posterior for each of the sources successively.